blog-banner

 If you’re looking for an issue with the foundation of a home, there are a few telltale signs.
 These include first the presence of an uneven floor, which can be easily uncovered by walking through the house.
 Another sign is any difficulty opening doors and windows, as well as the presence of cracks.

 However, when it comes to cracks around the home, it’ll take the expertise of a structural engineer to really understand their severity.
 To this point, do consider cracks around the home carefully.
-They can appear anywhere in the home, including on the walls, on the ceiling, and in the corner of doors and windows.
+They can appear anywhere in the home, including on the walls, on the ceiling, and in window and door corners.

 Minor cracks may only point towards minor repairs, but you’ll need a structural engineer to evaluate this.
 The opinion of an expert can be particularly useful when buying an older home, especially when it comes to detecting possible subsidence.
 This is because it’s not an easy thing to detect without the proper tools.